Healthy Homes Assessment Bay View

 What We Do

-As building inspectors, we handle all issues of specialist house inspects.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all components that come with professional house inspects.
+We are here to ensure you make the best decision when purchasing your next property.

-We value your money, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own home.
+We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing the house.

-We offer a wide range of services to make sure that you are completely updated on the condition of any property you could be looking to purchase or sell along with other solutions.
+We specialise in a range of services to make sure that you are completely aware of the state of any property you may be considering buying or selling and also other services.

 • Pre Purchase & Pre Sale Reports